ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The AS defines the constant, unsigned integer MAX\_INDEX <= ((2 \*\* 64) - 1), where "\*\*" is the exponentiation operator.
 In particular, the value of MAX\_INDEX is REQUIRED to be at least (MAX\_N - 1), and is RECOMMENDED to be at least ((2 \*\* 32) - 1).
 Note that MAX\_INDEX is practically expected to be order of magnitudes greater than MAX\_N.

-When maintaining the history of updates to the TRL resource, the following applies separately for each update collection.
+When maintaining the history of updates to the TRL, the following applies separately for each update collection.

 * Each series item X in the update collection is also associated with an unsigned integer 'index', whose minimum value is 0 and whose maximum value is MAX\_INDEX.
 The first series item ever added to the update collection MUST have 'index' with value 0.